 This calculation can give an NPS score from -100 (all detractor answers) to +100 (all promoter answers).
 A score between +45 and +60 is considered “good.”

 Sometimes a second question can be added to the recommendation question, often giving the participant a chance to explain their answer: “What made you give this answer?”
-This second question allows the brand to identify the main satisfaction/dissatisfaction motives via semantic analysis.
+This second question allows the brand to identify and analyse the main satisfaction/dissatisfaction motives via semantic analysis.
 The brand can then learn from this information and use it to implement an appropriate action plan.

 In over-saturated and highly-competitive markets, the customer is your biggest tool to make you stand out.
 NPS is a great tool for measuring how likely your customers are to recommend you and to identify their satisfaction level (promoter, passive, detractor, etc.).
 As such, action plans are essential for capitalising on promoters or reigning in detractors that could harm your business.